BUSN1102 Changing the World: Social Innovation, Finance and Enterprise

 - Students are able to (1) explain the contours of major social and economic challenges such as poverty and social disadvantage in the world in local, national and international contexts; (2) identify the main actors both in finance and delivery involved in local, national and global innovative social change projects; (3) analyse the traditional and emerging solutions to major social and economic challenges, including principal tools and methods currently being employed in innovative projects and the relative success of these projects; (4) explain the data and digital revolutions that have transformed methods and means of making sustainable social change; (5) appreciate the role and styles of leaders in social change: entrepreneurs, advocates, policy makers, fundraisers, non-government organisations (NGOs), foundations and philanthropists; and (6) develop a proposal and business plan for a social enterprise to potentially change the world.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) blog or reflective journal; (3) group project; and (4) examination.
+- Typically this unit is assessed in the following ways: (1) research essay; (2) group project and presentation; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.